CliMA/ClimateMachine.jl/docs/src/ExtendingCLIMA/Numerics/ODESolvers/Timestepping.md

 Just like all other previously mentioned time-integrators, the `dostep!` function will need to be implemented, taking into account the nesting of several solvers.

+## Writing Tests

+Testing is critical for the success and sustainability of any software project.
+Therefore, it is absolutely *imperative* for all newly added time-integrator to have a corresponding regression test.

+The standard way is to consider an ODE with an analytic solution.
+A given time-integrator will have a known convergence rate, and thus a good regression test would be to verify temporal convergence in the computed solution.
+Several examples can be found in `CLIMA/test/ODESolvers`.

+## Performance Checks

+Timing performance of a time-integrator can be done using standard guidelines for CPU and GPU architectures.
+Certain factors that impact the performance of a time-integrator includes the following:
+1. Memory management -- how much memory is a given method using, in particular, storing stage vectors for RK methods.
+For IMEX methods, using direct solvers (LU factorization, for example) often has a significant impact on memory usage.
+2. Right-hand side evaluations -- for explicit methods, the total number of function evaluations contributes to most of the arithmetic intensity of the time-integrator.
+More evaluates require more compute resources.
+3. Solving linear systems -- for IMEX or implicit methods, solving a linear system of equations is required.
+This is arguably the most expensive part of any IMEX/implicit time-integrator.
+Things to consider include: iterative methods, preconditioning, and parallel scalability.